5 Sustainable Fabrics Changing The Fashion Industry For Good

 From start to finish our clothes may have traveled around the world and back, come in contact with dozens of laborers, and used thousands of liters of water just to land in your closet — where most likely it will be disposed of without much thought.

-The future of fashion is filled with innovation and sustainable business practices thanks to companies like tentree who are actively working to change the way the fashion industry produces garments and impacts the world.
+The future of sustainable fashion is filled with innovation and sustainable business practices thanks to companies like tentree who are actively working to change the way the fashion industry produces garments and impacts the world.
 Fast fashion this is your warning…your days are numbered.

 When tentree asked me if I would be interested in sharing education about the sustainable and eco-friendly textiles they choose to use I jumped at the opportunity.
 I truly believe that most people are confused when it comes to what to look for in a sustainable garment, but it really doesn't have to be so complicated.